Marvel's Iron Man VR

-Marvel's Iron Man VR is a virtual reality shooter video game developed by Camouflaj.
-Based on the Marvel Comics superhero Iron Man, and inspired by the long-running comic book mythology and adaptations in other media, the game features a standalone narrative set within the same continuity as Insomniac Games' Marvel's Spider-Man games.
+Marvel's Iron Man VR is a virtual reality first-person shooter video game developed by Camouflaj and published by Sony Interactive Entertainment for the PlayStation 4.
+Released for the PlayStation VR headset, it is based on the Marvel Comics superhero Iron Man and inspired by the long-running comic book mythology and adaptations in other media.
 The game's story revolves around Iron Man's conflict with a mysterious computer hacker and terrorist known only as Ghost, who targets Tony Stark and his company while seeking revenge for the deaths caused by the weapons the company manufactured prior to Stark becoming Iron Man.

 Gameplay is presented from a first-person perspective, calling on the player to navigate the game's virtual space by using the flying mechanics and weapon systems of the Iron Man armor to attack enemies primarily in aerial combat across several environments.
 Iron Man can freely navigate the different environments in the game accessed through a linear progression of different levels, interacting with characters, undertaking missions, and unlocking new armor upgrades by progressing through the main story or completing challenge modes outside of the story.

-After a series of delays and a disruption in the game's production caused by the COVID-19 pandemic, the game was released for PlayStation VR by publisher Sony Interactive Entertainment on July 3, 2020 and received "mixed or average" reviews according to review aggregator Metacritic.
-The game was later ported to the Meta Quest 2 and released by Oculus Studios in November 2022.
+After a series of delays and a disruption in the game's production caused by the COVID-19 pandemic, the game was released for the PlayStation 4 through PlayStation VR on July 3, 2020 and received "mixed or average" reviews according to review aggregator Metacritic.
+Following Camouflaj's acquisition by Meta Platforms in 2022, the game was later released by Oculus Studios on the Meta Quest 2 under license from both Sony and Marvel.